desmond-ong/bowling/README.md

-# Bowling
+NOTE: We have a final, updated and fixed repository at https://osf.io/wakbu/.
+This current Github repo is not up to date.

+(Potentially Outdated Information)

-This repository contains materials for the following project:
+This repository contains materials for the following paper:

-Asaba, M.\*, Ong, D. C.\*, & Gweon, H. (in preparation).
-Preschool-aged children integrate past expectations and current outcomes to infer others' emotions
+Asaba, M.\*, Ong, D. C.\*, & Gweon, H. (in press).
+Integrating expectations and outcomes: Preschoolers’ developing ability to reason about others’ emotions. *Developmental Psychology*. doi: 10.1037/dev0000749.

 \* equal contribution